Rich Iott: Waffen-SS reenactment controversy

 Iott received national media attention in October 2010 when it was reported in The Atlantic that he was a member of a Waffen-SS reenactment group that portrays the German SS Division Wiking (German for 'Viking').
 The Atlantic also published two pictures of Iott dressed as an SS man that were replicated virally on the internet and by other news sources.
 Iott told The Atlantic that his interest was historical and that he absolutely does not agree with the tenets of Nazism.
 He said he joined because reenactments were a hobby and a father-son bonding experience, and that he has participated in a range of reenactments over the years including as a Union Army soldier in the American Civil War, and as American soldiers in World War I and II.
 Iott's campaign said the candidate had not engaged in any reenactments for about five years.

 According to the Toledo Free Press, Iott joined the group in 2002 and was listed on the membership rolls through 2008.
 In response to the ensuing criticism, Iott said he never intended disrespect towards anyone through his reenactments, and later said the story was a coordinated character assassination attempt by his opponent to distract from the issues.
 Swastikas were found painted on several of Iott's campaign lawn signs on October 13, 2010, with Iott accusing the Kaptur campaign of "inciting these hateful actions".

 A Holocaust survivors' group said that Iott's wearing of the SS uniform was "disgraceful", and the Republican Jewish Coalition called Iott unfit for office.
 A local rabbi predicted the reaction would be negative and would not be limited to Jewish people.
 The JTA News Service noted that Iott had not apologized.
 Some Republican leaders distanced themselves from Iott in the wake of the controversy.
-House Republican whip Eric Cantor, a Jew, told Fox News that he repudiated and did not support Iott's actions.
+House Republican whip Eric Cantor, who is Jewish, told Fox News that he repudiated and did not support Iott's actions.
 The National Republican Congressional Committee removed Iott from its website list of preferred "contenders".
 A Jewish friend and movie business partner of Iott offered a defense, calling Iott one of the most pro Jewish and pro Israel people he knows.
 Toledo City Councilman Rob Ludeman said he was not withdrawing his support of Iott because of one incident in the past.
 The Lucas County GOP chief continued to back Iott, emphasizing that the county Republican Party organization did not condone Nazis, and adding the claim that this was nothing more than politically motivated mudslinging and an attempt to split the party.
 U.S. House Minority Leader John Boehner continued to solicit funds for Iott's campaign through his Freedom Project PAC.
 A Freedom Project spokesman said Boehner was not concerned about the reenactments turning off voters or donors.